 Sunday 10:00am - 5:00pm

-*Open until 8:00 p.m.
-Friday (last admission 30 minutes before closing)
+*Open until 8.00 p.m. every Friday and Saturday.
+Last entry 30 minutes before closing.

 If the actual day of national holidays or compensatory holidays is a Monday, then we are open, and on the following day we will be closed.
 During the period of changing items on the exhibit, and also a New Year’s holiday.